asinha812/multi-service-web-application/README.md

  1. An Amazon EC2 instance to install and host the WordPress application
  2. An Amazon RDS for MySQL database to store your WordPress data

+# Here, in below steps we have shown to deploy wordpress with MySQL RDS with single EC2.
+# But if you go to terraform manifests we have used HA env with 2 EC2 in each AZs in private subntes integrated with Internet Facing ALB which act as a front-end for our wordpress application.
+Using ALB DNS we can call our application/website.
+Later, we can add integrate Route53 DNS with SSL to secure our website.
+# Also, we can have Autoscaling Enabled with Load Balancer to distribute the traffic so as to reduce the latency during peak hours.

+# Cost Optimization
+We can go with saving plan or reserved instance approaoch for long term and also we can save our compute cost by scheduling running EC2 instances.

+# Security
+We can go with WAF on top of our Application Load Balanacer to secure the application.

 # Implementation
 a.
 Open the AWS Management Console.
 When the screen loads, enter RDS in the search bar, then select RDS to open the service console.